 Student-athletes have an incredible opportunity, when they put on their uniform, to represent their chosen university.
-The reality is that, today, they are wearing that jersey online 24/7.
-If they understand and use social media well, they can be the greatest PR an athletic program can have.
-Used poorly, it can lead to unnecessary distractions, discipline, even suspension.
+The reality is that today, they are wearing that jersey online 24/7.
+If they understand and use social media well, they can be the greatest PR an athletic program can have and can set themselves up for future success.
+Used poorly, it can lead to negative headlines, unnecessary distractions, damaged reputations and even discipline.

 Education changes behavior.

 Since 2011, Fieldhouse Media has been called on by more than 65 universities – from small NAIA programs to some of the most notable Division I athletic departments in the country – impacting more than 50,000 student-athletes, coaches and other athletic staff members in their use of social media.
 Our award-winning team has helped athletic departments tell their story in the social/digital space, crafting strategies and messages that resonate with fans and generate revenue.

 Social Media Education for Student-Athletes, Coaches and Staff

 Our on-site education sessions prepare your student-athletes to make a positive impact through social media.
 We help them understand the risk involved with using it poorly, but focus on the tremendous opportunity that social media provides them now, as a student-athlete, and as they prepare for life after college.